THE PROBLEM

 set -euo pipefail

--e: exit on error
+-e: exit on error.

--u: fail on unset variables
+-u: fail on unset variables.

--o pipefail: fail if any command in a pipeline fails -
+-o pipefail: fail if any command in a pipeline fails.

 sudo -v at the beginning

-Caches sudo auth so the script does not get stuck mid-run asking for a password. -
+Caches sudo auth so the script does not get stuck mid-run asking for a password.

-command checks
+Command checks

-Uses “command -v flatpak” and “command -v fwupdmgr” so it only runs those sections if the tools exist.
+Uses command -v flatpak and command -v fwupdmgr so it only runs those sections if the tools exist.

 SCRIPT: SAFE SYSTEM AND FIRMWARE UPDATER

-Paste this into a file, for example: update-all.sh
+Paste this into a file named:

 Then mark it executable (see “HOW I USE IT” below).